chrisquinnr/chrisquinnr/README.md

 ### Hi I'm Chris

-I'm Principal Engineeer @cogsyapp, builder of web things and co-host of the [Salted Bytes](https://saltedbytes.rocks/) podcast.
+I'm Principal Engineer @cogsyapp, builder of web things and co-host of the [Salted Bytes](https://saltedbytes.rocks/) podcast.

 <!--
 **chrisquinnr/chrisquinnr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile